AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Security/Ch2_Memory_Safety/3_Mitigating_Vulnerabilities.md

 > [!def]
 > This method prevents our codes from executing the malicious code by setting the page segments that store the malicious code to be non-executable.
 > ![](3_Mitigating_Vulnerabilities.assets/image-20240225091957542.png)
+> If non-executable pages are enabled, you cannot execute any code that you write into memory. **The exploit involves writing shellcode into memory, so it would no longer work.**

 > [!bug] Vulnerability
 > ![](3_Mitigating_Vulnerabilities.assets/image-20240225092245959.png)